jundalisay/superb/content/en/research/einstein/epr/part-1.md

-+++
+---
+title: "Definition of Complete"
+heading: "EPR Paradox"
+date: 2022-04-12
+linkTitle: "EPR Paradox"
+# date: 2022-08-08
-title=  "Definition of Complete" heading = "EPR Paradox" description=  "In quantum mechanics, in the case of two physical quantities described by non-commuting operators, the knowledge of one precludes the knowledge of the other." image=  "/covers/epr.jpg" date=  "2022-04-12" author=  "einstien podolsky rosen" linkb=  "/research/einstein/epr/" linkbtext=  "Index" linkf=  "/research/einstein/epr/part-2" linkftext=  "Part 2"
+description: "In quantum mechanics, in the case of two physical quantities described by non-commuting operators, the knowledge of one precludes the knowledge of the other"
-+++
+image: "/covers/epr.jpg"
+---

 <!--               A. EINSTEIN, B. PODOLSKY AND N. ROSEN, Institute for Advanced Study, Princeton, New Jersey
                                                   (Received March 25, 1935) -->